How Exercise Physiologists Combat Cardiovascular Disease Effectively

 Kneeling Woodchop

-The Horizontal Cable Woodchop exercise is one of the best rotational exercises that can easily be modified and applied to your training regime today.
-This is primarily due to its strengthening nature of the large number of muscles acting around your trunk, whilst increasing your mobility along your spine and hips which will significantly reduce the risk of lower back pain.
+The Horizontal Cable Woodchop exercise is one of the best rotational exercises that can easily be modified and applied to your training regimen today.
+This is primarily due to the strengthening nature of the large number of muscles acting around your trunk, whilst increasing your mobility along your spine and hips, which will significantly reduce the risk of lower back pain.
 Furthermore, it’s a fantastic way to train and strengthen your “core muscles” in an alternate manner when compared to your general core workouts due to the dynamic movements involved.
-In saying this, it is an exercise that’ll surely raise a sweat and get your heart pumping too!
+In saying this, it is an exercise that’ll surely raise a sweat and get your heart pumping, too!

 What are the benefits of the Woodchop exercise?